Fuco1/smartparens/README.md

 # Default configuration

 Smartparens provides many options to customize most aspects of its working.
 After loading `smartparens.el`, you can customize many of these options using the customization interface: `M-x customize-group RET smartparens RET`.
-Smartparens also ships with additional recommended (default) configuration, which is separated in file `smartparens-config.el` to make the maintainance easier.
+Smartparens also ships with additional recommended (default) configuration, which is separated in file `smartparens-config.el` to make the maintenance easier.
 If you wish to load the default configuration, add:

 ```scheme
 (require 'smartparens-config)
 ```

 in your configuration files (e.g. init.el) to load it.
 There are also files with additional configuration for specific modes, such as `smartparens-latex.el` or `smartparens-ruby.el`.
 You can load them the same way as the default config file.
-Note however that the `smartparens-config.el` file will auto-load all the mode-speceific customizations.
+Note however that the `smartparens-config.el` file will auto-load all the mode-specific customizations.
 It is a good idea to require this file if you are a new user, and later add or remove the options you don't like.

 *Note: `smartparens-config` automatically loads the core smartparens files, so you don't have to require those separately.*